HairyFotr/nightowls/manuscript/factors-of-flow.md

  * Persistent

 Relentlessly hunting down bugs is a source of great pride for most programmers, and many would sooner go without sleep than allow a bug to remain in production code.
-More experienced developers will often go to sleep when they they start making silly mistakes, but they will never forget a bug.
+More experienced developers will often go to sleep when they start making silly mistakes, but they will never forget a bug.

  * Not self-centered